-With the pressure-cycled ventilator, the gas is delivered to the lungs until a predetermined pressure is reached, then inspiration is terminated.
-The disadvantage of this is that the tidal volume delivered to the patient can vary with each inspiration, depending on his or her airway [3; 9].
+With pressure-cycled or pressure-limited ventilation, air is delivered to the lungs until a predetermined pressure is reached, then inspiration is terminated.
+Pressure support cycles are typically used when weaning a patient from mechanical ventilation.
+The disadvantage of this is that the tidal volume delivered to the patient can vary with each inspiration, depending on his or her airway [3, 9].
+The main advantage is the lungs are protected from overinflation due to excessive pressure.

-In volume-cycled ventilators, a set amount of air is delivered for each inspiration.
+In volume-cycled or volume-limited ventilation, a set amount of air is delivered for each inspiration.
 The advantage of this form of ventilation is that the tidal volume remains consistent and the pressure necessary to deliver the volume varies, dependent on the patient's lung compliance.
-The volume-cycled type is the most frequently used ventilator for adult patients [9].
+Volume-cycled is the most frequently used type of ventilation for adult patients [9].